A shopping cart is the centerpiece of almost every e-commerce website.

 Updating Promotions

-Updating Promotions is performed by PromotionEngineService which replaced the legacy PromotionService many years ago.
+Updating Promotions is performed by PromotionEngineService, which replaced the legacy PromotionService many years ago.

-Also, it is important to know that in SAP Commerce the promotions are calculated each time the cart is calculated.
+Also, it is important to know that in SAP Commerce, promotions are calculated each time the cart is calculated.
 See the diagram above showing how many consumers of cart calculation SAP Commerce has.
 It happens not only when a cart is requested but even after a product is added to the cart.

-The Drools Facts (populated via RAO objects) are formed by the RAO Providers.
+The Drools facts, populated via RAO objects, are formed by the RAO providers.
 There are order-level and product-level RAO providers.
 Each provider contributes to the set of Drools facts.
 For example, CartRAOProvider performs expansion defined by cartRAOProviderValidOptions:

 For example, EXPAND_CATEGORIES means that all product categories associated with all products in the cart will be added to the Drools fact list.
 So, if you have 100 products in the cart, and each product has 20 categories, you may end up with 100*20=2000 items in the facts registry — only for categories.